PET for bone imaging: Hawkins model

 Hawkins et al. found that the inclusion of an additional parameter called fractional blood volume (BV), representing the vascular tissue spaces within the ROI, improved the data fitting problem, although this improvement was not statistically significant.

 Patlak method

 Patlak method is based on the assumption that the backflow of tracer from bone mineral to bone ECF is zero (i.e., k4=0).
 The calculation of Ki using Patlak method is simpler than using non-linear regression (NLR) fitting the arterial input function and the tissue time-activity curve data to the Hawkins model.
-It is crucial to note that Patlak method can only measure bone plasma clearance (Ki), and cannot measure the individual kinetic parameters, K1, k2, k3, or k4.
+The Patlak method can only measure bone plasma clearance (Ki), and cannot measure the individual kinetic parameters, K1, k2, k3, or k4.